IgniteUI/igniteui-documentation/topics/02_Controls/igQRCodeBarCode/01_Adding/01_igQRCodeBarcode_Adding_Using_the_MVC_Helper.md

 - [Adding igQRCodeBarcode to an HTML Page](igQRCodeBarcode-Adding-to-an-HTML-Page.html): This topic demonstrates, with code examples, how to add the `igQRCodeBarcode` control to an HTML page.

-- [jQuery and ASP.NET MVC Helper API Links (igQRCodeBarcode)](igQRCodeBarcode-API-Links.html): This topic provides links to the API reference documentation about the `igQRCodeBarcode` control and its ASP.NET MVC Helper.
+- [jQuery and MVC API Links (igQRCodeBarcode)](igQRCodeBarcode-API-Links.html): This topic provides links to the API reference documentation about the `igQRCodeBarcode` control and its ASP.NET MVC Helper.